hugohp/tuple_ext/README.md

 # tuple_ext

-Extentions to *std::tuple* using type-level functions.
+Extensions to *std::tuple* using type-level functions.

 The *std::tuple* is similar to a Haskell list, but of types instead of values.
 This library implements some Haskell-like prelude functions to be used with *std::tuple*s: head, tail, reverse, map, foldl, foldr and more.